 OLYMPIA — Medical-marijuana patients who oppose an initiative to legalize marijuana filed a counter initiative Friday.

-The opponents of Initiative 502 filed the “Safe Cannabis Act” with the secretary of state’s office.
-Its sponsor, Mimi Meiwes, said she and other medical marijuana patients are concerned about what they see as an overly strict blood test limit for driving under the influence under I-502.
+Opponents of Initiative 502 filed the “Safe Cannabis Act” with the Secretary of State’s Office.
+Sponsor Mimi Meiwes said she and other medical-marijuana patients worry about what they see as an overly strict blood-test limit for driving under the influence under I-502.

 Most Read Local Stories

 - Missing Lummi Nation woman found alive, aunt says

 - Washington state analyzed two COVID scenarios for fall.
 One is much worse than the other

 - Wondering why society went off-kilter during the pandemic?
 It was all predicted in this book

 - Coronavirus daily news updates, September 24: What to know today about COVID-19 in the Seattle area, Washington state and the world